What is the Balance of Payments?

 As we have discussed above, demand for a currency arises due to two factors.
 These are surplus exports and investments by foreign countries in the domestic market.
 Similarly, the supply of a currency is determined by the number of imports as well as investments in assets of foreign countries.
 We can put this in the form of an equation as:

 Exports + (Purchase of Domestic Assets by Foreigners)= Imports + (Purchase of Foreign Assets by Residents)

 Therefore, Exports – Imports = Purchase of Foreign Assets by Residents – Purchase of Domestic Assets by Foreigners

 The left side of the equation will give us the current account surplus or deficit.
 When the total exports of goods and services are more than the total imports, a country will experience a current account surplus.
 On the other hand, when the total imports outnumber the exports, the country will experience a current account deficit.

-The right side of the equation is a combination of financial account and capital account.
+The right side of the equation is a combination of a financial account and a capital account.
 This side of the equation may include the reserve account.
 It denotes the operations that the central bank of the country performs in the foreign exchange markets.
 Also, it includes the loans and investments that take place between the domestic country and foreign countries.
 A financial account deficit will arise when the residents of a country buy more foreign assets than what the foreigners buy in the domestic market.

 Therefore, for the Balance of Payments formula to be in equilibrium, a current account surplus will be offset by a financial and capital account deficit.
 In the case of a current account deficit, there will be a financial and capital account surplus.
 The formula holds logically too.
 With a current account surplus, the domestic residents will have more money in their hands to buy assets in foreign countries.
 This will result in a financial account deficit.
-When we will add the current account surplus with the financial and capital account surplus, the result will be equal to zero and the markets will be in equilibrium.
+When we will add the current account surplus with the financial and capital account surplus, the result will be equal to zero, and the markets will be in equilibrium.